-Reading books with Black protagonists or books written by Black authors is one way to show support.
-But another way to commemorate Black History Month is by organizing a book club with family, friends, and neighbors to discuss these books’ topics.
+Reading books with black protagonists or books written by black authors is one way to show support.
+But another way to commemorate Black History Month is by organizing a book club with family, friends, and neighbors to discuss the books’ topics.
 Participants can also talk about the author too.
 For example, they might have an interesting tidbit about why they focused on the subject in their book.

-This one goes out to all social media influencers out there who may have a following online.
-Consider letting a Black person use your account to talk about their experience or promote their business on a story or a post.
+This one goes out to all the social media influencers out there who may have a following online.
+Consider letting a black person use your account to talk about their experience or promote their business in a story or a post.
 Or have them share a personal experience that they might have gone through that requires a call to action.

 Black History Month is a time to reflect on the accomplishments and struggles of black people throughout history.
 It’s also a great opportunity to learn more about the culture and to celebrate the contributions that black people have made to society.
 There are many ways to show support and to get involved, whether it’s by reading a book, watching a documentary, or attending an event.
 So take some time this month to learn more about black history and to celebrate the achievements of black people everywhere.